Olamigoke12/Diagnostic-Analysis-/README.md

 # Diagnostic Analysis

 ## Introduction
-This project focuses on a B2B e-commerce startup, where the goal is to identify and address bottlenecks in the fulfillment process.
+This project focused on a B2B e-commerce startup, where the goal is to identify and address bottlenecks in the fulfillment process.
 While the raw data remains confidential, the findings, insights, and recommendations will be shared here.

 _The project demonstrates both the analytical and technical skills required to diagnose and solve business challenges using data, showcasing the power and capabilities of Microsoft Power BI in driving actionable insights_